catbrum13/MIST4610-GroupA3/README.md

 | v_setupTime        | DATETIME  | —      | —   | Date and time the vendor is scheduled to set up their booth          |
 | v_departureTime    | DATETIME  | —      | —   | Date and time the vendor is scheduled to depart/break down           |

+## Database Information
+Database Name: mb_A3
+All ten queries have been saved as stored procedures in this database.
+Each procedure follows the required naming convention (GP_Q1 through GP_Q10).
+All procedures were tested using CALL statements and executed successfully.